linzhangUCA/3421tpl-pico_practice/README.md

 > [!WARNING]
 > The circuit picture has to be clear about Pico's GPIO pins connection with the LED and the button.
-> The circuit has to be matching your code, or the credits for coding won't be redeemed.
+> The circuit has to match your code, or the coding credits won't be redeemed.

 ### 3 (10%) Fading Scheduling
 Let's formulate fading effect in coding exercises with math language.